Iqbal Mohamed

-Iqbal Hussain Mohamed (born 1970 or 1971) is a British independent politician, engineer and IT consultant who has served as the Member of Parliament for Dewsbury and Batley since 2024.
+Iqbal Hussain Mohamed (born 1970 or 1971) is a British Independent politician, engineer and IT consultant who has served as the Member of Parliament for Dewsbury and Batley since 2024.
 Mohamed, campaigning on a pro-Palestine platform, defeated Heather Iqbal of the Labour Party.
 He became the first independent MP to be elected to a seat in Yorkshire since 1907.
 On 2 September 2024, he co-founded the Independent Alliance parliamentary group.
+He was briefly a member of the Jeremy Corbyn-led Your Party.

 Early life and career

-Mohamed was born in Dewsbury in West Yorkshire into an Indian Muslim family from Bharauch, Gujurat.
+Mohamed was born in Dewsbury in West Yorkshire into an Indian Muslim family from Bharuch, Gujarat.
 He attended Westborough High School and Huddersfield New College before attending Durham University where he studied applied physics and electronics.
 Before his election as an MP, he worked in manufacturing and electrical engineering and later as a consultant in business and technology management.